Could your social media posts cost you your job? Read more

 Taking up Space: An Interview with Chelsea Kwakye

-Cambridge graduate Chelsea Kwakye is currently studying the GDL at our Moorgate Campus but it’s not just Chelsea’s education that makes her future so bright.
-As the only black girl in her history cohort she fought imposter syndrome to become Vice President of the African-Caribbean Society, Captain of Homerton Ladies Football team and the BME Officer for Homerton Union of Students.
+During Black History Month we wanted to highlight the outstanding contributions people of African and Caribbean descent are making in our community.
+Cambridge graduate Chelsea Kwakye is currently studying the GDL at our Moorgate Campus, but it’s not just Chelsea’s education that makes her future so bright.
+As the only black girl in her history cohort, she fought imposter syndrome to become Vice President of the African-Caribbean Society, Captain of Homerton Ladies Football team and the BME Officer for Homerton Union of Students.

-Looking back, I am really glad I did so many activities because now that I’ve graduated from university I have a lot to show for it – not just my degree.
+Looking back, I am glad I did so many activities because now that I’ve graduated from university I have a lot to show for it – not just my degree.

 You’ve done a lot to raise awareness around the subjects of diversity and inclusion, how did this begin and what has been the highlight of your campaigning?
 Whilst at Cambridge I was the only black girl in the 2015 history cohort.
 It was isolating, and I developed a serious case of imposter syndrome.
-I shrunk back a lot and this really affected my first two years at university because I was surrounded by people who didn’t look like me – students and staff alike.
+I shrunk back a lot, and this affected my first two years at university because I was surrounded by people who didn’t look like me – students and staff alike.

 How did you become involved with Stormzy’s #Merky Books?
-Ore Ogunbiyi and I had written the proposal a while back detailing what the book would be about, what would be included and our expectations for the overall project.
+Ore Ogunbiyi and I had written the proposal a while back detailing what the book would be about, what would be included, and our expectations for the overall project.
 When we heard #Merky Books was going to be an imprint under Penguin, we knew that this would be the perfect platform to share this perspective.

 Your forthcoming book, Taking up Space with Ore Ogunbiyi, is described as aiming “to tackle issues of access, university life and discrimination within the classroom.”
 How did the idea for the book come about and why do you think this is the perfect time to publish it?

-Ore wrote an article in 2017 titled ‘A Letter to My Fresher Self: Surviving Cambridge as a Black Girl’ and it received a lot of attention and people were really interested in what she had to say.
-Even before the article, we’d both been really passionate about mentoring students and doing our bit to support the black community wherever we can.
-Coming from a state-school I saw first-hand how easy it was to slip off the radar and for teachers to give up on you.
+Ore wrote an article in 2017 titled ‘A Letter to My Fresher Self: Surviving Cambridge as a Black Girl’ and it received a lot of attention and people were interested in what she had to say.
+Even before the article, we’d both been passionate about mentoring students and doing our bit to support the black community wherever we can.
+Coming from a state school I saw first-hand how easy it was to slip off the radar and for teachers to give up on you.

 Now that you’ve moved into studying law, what are your future career aspirations?
 I aim to finish the LPC in 2020 and then become a trainee at Ashurst.